Dhammakaya Uncovered compiles news articles that report our side of the story

 "General Prayut's government says it is simply enforcing the law.
 But it is having trouble shaping the narrative, especially when influential figures seem to indicate that there are other plans in store for Dhammakaya."

 News Reports on Thailand's overall situation

 In a free and fair press, it is easy to find both sides of the story.
 While not included here, there are international reports that are indeed anti-Dhammakaya, as it is their right and freedom to do so.
-However, if you get your news on Dhammakaya from Thailand-based English news, you will notice that, with very few exceptions, the coverage is almost unanimously negative.
-That is because Thai press has historically been ranked quite low in press freedom, with press freedom worsening in recent years.
+However, if you get your news on Dhammakaya from Thailand-based English news, you will notice that, with very few exceptions, the coverage is almost unanimously negative (in fact, many of the anti-Dhammakaya international reports get their information mostly from Thailand-based English news like the Bangkok Post or The Nation, not realizing that Thailand isn't a free country anymore).
+What many people don't realize is that Thai press has historically been ranked quite low in press freedom, with press freedom worsening in recent years.
 Thailand is currently ranked 142 out of 180 countries by press freedom.
 To put that in context, number 180 is North Korea and number 120 is Afghanistan.

 To understand the Dhammakaya case, it is also necessary to understand what it's like in Thailand.
 While our argument may sound almost like a conspiracy theory to the English world, what's happening is not in the slightest bit unusual in Thailand.
 It is extremely common practice among dictatorships to get rid of those they don't like with bogus criminal charges.
 For a few examples of Thailand's state of freedom and "justice", check out the articles below.

 "In the same case the commerce and deputy commerce ministers in her government were sentenced to an astonishing 42 year and 36 years in prison, respectively.
 Of course, the trial never was fair."